 - Little Post Office

 - Martinsville Speedway.
 This speedway currently has the shortest track in NASCAR stock car racing.
 It is paperclip-shaped, and it was one of the first paved speedways.
 Two NASCAR Sprint Cup and Truck Series races are held at Martinsville Speedway each spring and fall.
 Also in the fall is the annual Late Model Stock Car Race.
 Visitors to the Speedway, on weekdays between 9am and 4 pm, can walk the “Half-Mile of Mayhem.”

 For other nearby points of interest, please visit our page about Henry County.

 Call Altizer Law, P.C.

-If you are subjected to any kind of personal injury or medical malpractice in the City of Martinsville, call your personal injury attorneys at Altizer Law, P.C.
+If you are subjected to any kind of personal injury or medical malpractice in the City of Martinsville, call your personal injury attorney at Altizer Law, P.C.
 When you call our office, you will be treated with compassion and respect, and our team will represent your desire for justice and compensation for your injuries and losses.
-With more than 25 years of experience, our attorneys are prepared to fight for you or your loved one.
+With more than 25 years of experience, we are prepared to fight for you or your loved one.